If you have attempted to use an electric scooter and ran into some issues, you may be wondering why won’t my top-rated electric scooter move.

 Try opening up the scooter and tightening the charging port’s various connections with a screwdriver or related tool.
 You can buy replacement charging ports online, though the installation procedure will require a few hours and some specific tools.
 Count on needing a glue gun or soldering iron, a suite of screwdrivers, and some other odds-and-ends.

 Most modern scooters are equipped with something called a kill switch to help save energy.
 If this switch has accidentally been turned on, via malfunction or user error, it could be causing the scooter not to move.
 You will typically find this kill switch on the physical exterior of your scooter’s motor.
-If it has been turned on, simply turn it off and try to move the scooter again.
+If it has been turned on, the scooter will not move.
+Don’t worry, we have a simple guide on how to disable a kill switch on an electric scooter to help you out.
 For maximum performance and efficiency, check out these electric scooter break-in tips.
 Alternatively, if you need to secure your mobility device, learn how to lock an electric scooter.
+However, if none of these tips help and the scooter is beyond repair, you should know how to dispose of your old electric scooter properly before you decide if you want a new one.

 You can buy replacement charging ports online, though the installation procedure will require a few hours and some specific tools.